 EXCLUDE THESE FROM DIET IN PCOD

 - Carbonated drinks and Junk foods should be avoided completely.
-They increase the level of bad cholesterol and this leads into a rapid weight gain.
+They increase the level of bad cholesterol and this leads to a rapid weight gain.

 - Dairy Products should not be included as they vitalize testosterone.
 In PCOD, Androgens are already stimulated and so the dairy products can have a negative impact.
 They can multiply the rate of imbalanced hormone.
 Avoid them.

 - Red meat should not be taken as it is a fat-rich food and will lower down the metabolism of the body.
-It can result in weight gain up to 50%.
+It can result in a weight gain of up to 50%.

 - Raw sugar, processed food, and additives to be completely excluded from diet in PCOD.
 They will lead to inflammation and complications in the treatment.

-- Alcohol and Excessive coffee must be kept out of menu.
-They adversely affect fertility in women and should not be a part of diet in PCOD.
+- Alcohol and Excessive coffee must be kept out of the menu.
+They adversely affect fertility in women and should not be a part of the diet in PCOD.